Pfizer: Inflating prices fine (2022)

-In July 2022, UK antitrust authorities fined Pfizer £63 million for unfairly high priced drug that aids in controlling epileptic seizures.
-The Competition and Markets Authority stated that the company took advantage of loopholes by de-branding epilepsy drug Epanutin, by doing so the price of Epanutin's price was not regulated to the same standards the company are used to and therefore the price of the drug was raised.
+In July 2022, UK antitrust authorities fined Pfizer £63 million for unfairly pricing a drug that aids in controlling epileptic seizures.
+The Competition and Markets Authority stated that the company and Flynn took advantage of a loophole by de-branding the epilepsy drug Epanutin (phenytoin sodium capsules).
+This meant the price of the drug was no longer regulated and the companies could raise the price of the drug unchecked.
 It was stated that over a four-year period, Pfizer had billed Epanutin for around 780% and 1,600% higher than its standard price.

 Allegations of patent infringement on mRNA technology (2022)

-In August 2022, Moderna announced that it will sue Pfizer and its partner BioNTech for infringing their patent on the mRNA technology.
+In August 2022, Moderna announced that it will sue Pfizer and its partner BioNTech for infringing its patent on the mRNA technology.
 In May 2024, the European Patent Office upheld the validity of Moderna's EP949 patent, one of the two patents asserted against Pfizer and BioNTech.